 How To Order Highball at Izakayas In Japan

-For example, Toris (TORISU, トリス), black Nikka (ブラックニッカ), and Jim beam are the most popular brand in the bottom of price, and Kaku-Hi (角ハイ, the highball used Suntory Kaku) is also on the menu at most of Izakaya restaurants.
+For example, Toris (TORISU, トリス), black Nikka (ブラックニッカ), and Jim beam are the most popular brand at the bottom price, and Kaku-Hi (角ハイ, the highball used Suntory Kaku) is also on the menu with the different price.

 When you want to ask the strong whiskey highball, say “Koime(濃いめ), please”.

 I tried to order “give me less water if you don’t offer stronger highball”, and they accepted but looks not so appreciated…